What We Do

 Todd assists departmental personnel on all technology platforms, providing hardware, software and web applications support.
 Todd provides a range of IT coordination as the technology project lead, providing expertise in the selection and implementation of technology, as well as the administration and development of existing Drupal websites and other web-based management platforms.
 Prior experience includes IBM, Manulife Financial, and the original development team at Experience.

 Scott writes and edits content for GECD's website and social media, and manages MIT's Go Global website.
 He advises GECD staff on marketing and communications strategy, and provides career advising to undergraduate and graduate students.
 He has an interdisciplinary Master's from NYU and an MA in English from UMass Boston.

 Nyasha assists with event logistics and marketing.
 She also manages WGECD, an imaginary office-wide radio station.
 She is currently pursuing a degree in Computer Science.

 Director, Career Services

 Deborah leads Career Services and manages both services to students and employers.
 She is a member of the GECD leadership team and manages the office’s data on first destinations of MIT graduates as well as other surveys.
-M.Ed. in Higher Education Administration from University of South Carolina; B.A. in Sociology from Davidson College.
+PhD in Higher Education Leadership from University of Massachusetts; M.Ed. in Higher Education Administration from University of South Carolina; B.A. in Sociology from Davidson College.
 Currently pursuing a doctoral degree in Higher Education Leadership at University of Massachusetts.
-Experience includes 13 years in higher education, mainly in career services.
+Experience includes 17 years in higher education, mainly in career services.